 The asset will contain long-term assets (non-current assets ) and current assets.
 The long-term assets will include the building, land, machinery, and vehicles.
-Whereas the current asset includes the cash in hand/bank, receivables, and sock for the short term.
+Whereas the current asset includes the cash in hand/bank, receivables, and socks for the short term.

 On the liability side, we have non-current liabilities and current liabilities.
 In the non-current liabilities, it includes the term loan and current liabilities include the account payable and short-term loan such as a working capital loan.